maxwellwalin/book-search-engine/README.md

 ## Mock-Up

-Let's start by revisiting the web application's appearance and functionality.
+The web application's appearance and functionality:

 As you can see in the following animation, a user can type a search term (in this case, "star wars") in a search box and the results appear: